Circus Circus Buffet Review in Las Vegas

 Circus Circus in Las Vegas

 We arrived in late afternoon, well ahead of the evening crowds, and were immediately seated.
 The décor and ambiance was not great, but then we did not expect it to be - with an amusement park in the building it has to attract families with children and in that light was what we expected to see.
 With only a dozen or so customers in a large area it was pretty quiet, but I felt that a larger crowd would produce a noise level that would border on unsatisfactory.
 Noise abatement did not seem to be high on the priority list.

 Starting at the salad bar my wife and I both found it satisfactory.
 Plenty of choices, including lots of fruit, made it a good but not great beginning.

 The room is arranged with different sections around the sides for different varieties of cuisine, making it easy to find what kind of dinner is wanted.
-The photos to the right show some of these sections, but there were others as well - in all there was a wide variety to choose from and something for almost everyone.
+The photos below show some of these sections, but there were others as well - in all there was a wide variety to choose from and something for almost everyone.